DimaDoesStuff/Blooket-UI-Plus/README.md

 ### What's A Blooket UI?

-A script that uses a graphical user interface to make Blooket cheating easier than ever.
+A script that uses a user interface to make Blooket cheating easier than ever.

 ### How do I Use This?